marl-smart-grids/energy-trading/readme.md

     - main.py ( contanins all the code to run the experiment)
     - DQN_agent.py (contains classes and functions for the agents)
     - analysis notebook (analysis of all the results)
-- Create two folders logs and saved where all the results of the experiments and the trained models will be saved
+- Create two folders, logs and saved, where all the results of the experiments and the trained models will be saved
 - In the terminal type the following to run the code:
 ~~~
 python main.py